ecliptik/ecliptik.github.io/_posts/2021-04-25-Gemini-Capsule-in-a-FreeBSD-Jail.md

 ---
 layout: post
-title: Gemini Capsule in a FreeBSD Jail
+title: Gemini Capsule in a FreeBSD Jail running on a RaspberryPi
+description: Running a Gemini capsule in a FreeBSD jail
 category: hack
 tags: freebsd hack gemini 100daystooffload
 toc: true